-Unless otherwise advised, for the purposes of this section, the Officer in charge of this Plan will be the Director of Technical Services, or the Officer acting in that role.
+Unless otherwise advised, for the purposes of this section, the Officer in Charge of this Plan will be the Director Infrastructure, or the Officer acting in that role.

 2. ASSET DESCRIPTION AND RESPONSIBILITIES

 2.1.
 COORDINATING ROAD AUTHORITY AND RESPONSIBLE ROAD AUTHORITY